Exarilo/Flow.Launcher.Plugin.AppUpgrader/README.md

 ## Usage

 1. Open Flow Launcher.
-2. Type `up` or `upgrade` to see the list of upgradable applications.
+2. Type `up` to see the list of upgradable applications.
 3. Select an application and press `Enter` to update it.

 ## Requirements